ralphieninefo/raphwebsite2-vercel/README.md

 - Uses `getStaticProps` with `revalidate: 10` for background regeneration.

 ### 🎯 Clean Navigation
-- Nav links cleaned up to highlight relevant routes.
+- Nav links using Next.JS app router
-- Pages organized for clarity and interview flow.

 ## 🧪 How to Test